Introduction

 - Fishing & Boating: Mari and Dodi tal in Uttarkashi are the perfect place for fishing and Boating.

-Where to Stay—Best Hotels & Resorts in Uttarkashi
+Where To Stay—Best Hotels And Resorts In Uttarkashi

 Uttarkashi provides a wider range of stay options, especially in Harsil and Dharali, including basic hotels, homestays, and luxury resorts.
 Here are some suggested options to stay in Uttarkashi.